microfox-ai/microfox/packages/reddit/docs/functions/listings.getAllBest.md

-## Function: `getHot`
+## Function: `getAllBest`

-Fetches a list of "hot" posts.
-This can be from the default front page or from a specific subreddit if one is provided in the parameters.
+Fetches the "best" posts from the front page.
+The "best" algorithm is determined by Reddit.

 **Parameters:**

-- `g`: string (optional) - The geofilter for results.
-- `after`: string (optional) - The fullname of an item to list after.
+- `after`: string (optional) - The fullname of an item to list after for pagination.
-- `before`: string (optional) - The fullname of an item to list before.
+- `before`: string (optional) - The fullname of an item to list before for pagination.
 - `count`: number (optional) - The number of items already seen in the listing.
 - `limit`: number (optional, default: 25) - The maximum number of items to return.
+- `show`: "all" | undefined (optional) - If "all", posts that have been voted on will be included.

 **Return Type:**

-- `Promise<ThingListing<Post>>`: A promise that resolves to a listing of posts.
+- `Promise<ThingListing<Post>>`: A promise that resolves to a listing of `Post` objects.

 **ThingListing<Post> Object Details:**